It’s Ok To Rest

 It’s okay to not always be doing things for others.

-Stopping is t lazy, it’s recharging your battery.
+Stopping isn’t lazy, it’s recharging your battery.

 Give yourself a minutes to run through the list of things you’ve done for others today.
-Give yourself a moment to soak up all that you’ve done.

 Give yourself a moment to feel everything you are doing and have done leading up to this moment right here.